 - UVIX trades like a stock.
 It can be bought, sold, or sold short whenever the market is open, as well as during pre-market and after-market periods.

-- UVIX has options available now, listing the next three month’s 3rd Friday expirations, December 2022, and January expirations for 2023 and 2024.
+- UVIX has a full set of options available now, including weekly expirations 5 weeks out, and January/Jun expirations for 2023 and 2024.
 Unlike most options, options on volatility ETPs, including UVIX, continue trading for 15 minutes after the NYSE close.
 Strikes are currently available at dollar increments from $5 to $35.
 Bid/ask spreads will likely be wide while volumes build.
 Unless it is a very liquid option market, like SPY, I use limit orders with option trades with starting prices around the midpoint between bid and ask prices.
 I usually get fills at the midpoint, or after I’ve sweetened the deal a few dollars in the market makers’ direction.

 - UVIX’s shares can be split or reverse split—and UVIX reverse splits will probably happen fairly often due to the long-term decay characteristics of long volatility ETPs.
 TVIX, a 2X leveraged volatility ETP that was listed from 2010 through 2020, reverse split 7 times (on average every 16 months) during its ten-year history.